Pennsylvania Department of Education unveils plan to recruit, retain teachers

 According to the Department of Education, 10 years ago roughly 20,000 new teachers entered the workforce each year, while last year only 6,000 did so.

+“We’re probably in the tens of thousands of teachers we don’t have now that we do need,” said Acting Secretary of Education Eric Hagarty.

-Acting Secretary of Education Eric Hagarty joined Laura Boyce, Pennsylvania executive director of Teach Plus; John Ward, president of the Pennsylvania Association of Colleges and Teacher Educators (PAC-TE); and the Pennsylvania Educator Diversity Consortium (PEDC) to announce the plan.
+Acting Secretary Hagarty was joined by Laura Boyce, Pennsylvania executive director of Teach Plus; John Ward, president of the Pennsylvania Association of Colleges and Teacher Educators (PAC-TE); and the Pennsylvania Educator Diversity Consortium (PEDC) to announce the plan.

 “Educators are the cornerstone of our communities and serve as the gateway to our collective future; without them, our workforce and economy cannot survive,” said Hagarty.
 “Like other states across the nation, we have been grappling with an educator workforce shortage that would have severe and long-lasting implications for generations to come.
 However, Pennsylvania is acting now to reverse course, and this plan will help guide us as we recruit and retain teachers, school leaders, early childhood professionals, school librarians, and other vital personnel at all levels, from pre-K to high school, in all corners of the commonwealth.”